yzays8/toy-adve/README.md

 ## Overview

 This is a toy ADV (adventure game) engine.
-Game title, font, images and scripts can be specified in JSON file.
+Game title, font, images, audios and scripts can be specified in JSON file.

 ## Requirements